List of Circuit design / analysis / simulation software

 Circuit Simulator 1.5j – is a freeware circuit simulation tool.
 I have not used this tool or even attempted a try.
 I add this as a suggestion from a user in our forum.
 I think this is just basic tool with very basic functions, created for starter purpose.
 Use at your own risk.

-MacSpice - is a free circuit simulation software for Apple Macintosh users.
-This circuit simulation which is compatible for PowerPC and Intel architecture Apple Macintosh (MAC pc) computers is derived from Berkeley Spice 3f5 .
+MacSpice – is a free circuit simulation software for Apple Macintosh users.
+This circuit simulation which is compatible with PowerPC and Intel architecture Apple Macintosh (MAC pc) computers is derived from Berkeley Spice 3f5 .
 This breadboard simulator can perform simulation ranging from a single resistor to an integrated circuit with thousands of devices and components packed together.

 5Spice – is a free analog circuit analysis and simulator with many great features which includes a user expandable library of Spice/Pspice models, save any number of analysis results, integrated graphing of simulation results, student level MOSFET IC design etc. The focus is emphasized on analog circuit analysis and design at component level.
 5Spice is mainly designed for students and educators, rather than industry professionals.
 Latest version of 5spice is released on October 31st 2001 – v 1.65.